 Although we couldn’t find any scientific articles backing up this theory, there is a lot of buzz around the internet on the skull theory of gender prediction.
 Rumor has it that you can determine the gender of your baby based on an early ultrasound by studying the shape of their skull.
 Baby girls are thought to have a more rounded forehead while baby boys will look more flat or slightly slope backwards.
 Do you have a clear profile skull shot and you’re interested in trying to determine the gender?
 Consider posting your ultrasound pic to one of the many “Skull Theory” discussion forums.
 If anything, it will be fun to see if the prediction was right when baby arrives.

 Do you have an extra $300-400 sitting around?
 If you do and you’re dead set on finding out your baby’s gender ASAP, consider DNA testing.
+If you are not sure what the testing does, you can visit Best DNA Test website to see how it works.
 Nowadays, there are several companies that will collect samples via mail and tell you your baby’s gender within a week.
 These tests can be done as early as 10 weeks along and are 99% accurate.
 How do they work?
 You send in a small sample of blood and they analyze the fetal cells in your blood to check for the presence of a Y-chromosome.
 If they detect the Y-chromosome, you are having a boy.
 The absence of the Y-chromosome means that you are having a girl.

 10 weeks early?
 If so, check out these companies: